ensadi/FOODS/README.md

-# FODMAP
+# FOODS
-A tiny progressive web app for easily looking up FODMAP foods
+A tiny progressive web app for easily looking up low carb and FODMAP foods